maxgio92/notes/content/notes/the-binary-i-ship-is-the-binary-i-want-to-test.md

 Linux already knows how to observe userspace functions through **uprobes**, or user-level dynamic probes.

 A uprobe attaches to an offset in an executable.
-When execution reaches that address, the kernel temporarily replaces the instruction with an `INT3` breakpoint.
-The CPU traps into the kernel, a handler runs, and execution resumes.
+The kernel temporarily replaces the instruction at that address with the architecture's software breakpoint instruction.
+When execution reaches it, the CPU traps into the kernel, a handler runs, and execution resumes.

 With eBPF, that handler can be a small verifier-checked program.
 It can identify the function, record that the function ran, and send the result back to userspace through a BPF map or ring buffer.